 In the music venues along Beale Street, American music legends like B.B.
 King, Elvis Presley, and Johnny Cash sculpted their sounds.
 To this day, Beale Street is one of the most famous entertainment districts in the United States.

 Not sure where to start your Beale Street adventure?
 Pop into the B.B.
 King’s Blues Club.
-The venue is famed not just for its blues music but its delicious Southern cuisine.
+The venue is famed not just for its blues music but also for its delicious Southern cuisine.
+Tuck into Memphis barbecue favorites like BB’s Famous Lip-Smacking Ribs or pulled pork.
+The menu also features a variety of famous Southern dishes like shrimp & grits, fried seafood, and chicken & waffles.

 Other popular food & drink joints in the Beale Street Entertainment District include the Blues City Cafe and the Rum Boogie Cafe.
 Grab a beer and a barbecue snack while listening to some of the city’s favorite local musicians playing your favorite songs.

 Need a few gifts for the folks back home?
-Slide into the historic A. Schwab general store.
-Opened in 1876, the family-run souvenir shop offers quirky gifts & handicrafts you won’t anywhere else in Memphis.
+Slide into the historic A. Schwab general store for a shopping spree.
+Opened in 1876, the family-run souvenir shop offers quirky gifts, souvenirs, and handicrafts you won’t find anywhere else in Memphis.

 National Civil Rights Museum

 Located south of downtown, off South Main Street, the National Civil Rights Museum is one of the most important places to visit in Memphis.
 The museum is built upon the site of the former Lorraine Motel.
 It was at this very location that esteemed civil rights activist Dr. Martin Luther King Jr. was assassinated in 1968.

 Since its inception, the National Civil Rights Museum has expanded beyond the original site.
 At the complex, you’ll explore the entire history of the American civil rights movement.
 The interactive exhibits start in the 17th century spanning to the modern day.

-Don’t rush your visit to the museum; it truly offers some of the city’s most powerful moments.
+Don’t rush your visit to the museum; it truly offers some of the city’s most powerful moments and is one of its must-do experiences!

 South Main Arts District